zeynepaslierhan/Basic-School-Automation/README.md

 Lesson information is kept in binary file.

 Each student can register for a maximum of 10 lesson.
 Each lesson can only have one point.

+!!!The binary file containing the lesson information should be available in the folder.